Home / Blog / Initializing Vue 3 Applications: Benefits and Best Practices

 vue3AppTwo.use(LocalePlugin)

-In the companion repository, we initialize two Vue 3 apps in 2 different containers on one page template, see public/index.html.
+In this companion repository, we initialize two Vue 3 apps in different containers within a single page template.
+You can view the layout in public/index.html:

 <div id="header-app"></div>